civio/quienmanda/INSTALL.md

     $ heroku apps:open

-### Deploying wit docker
+### Deploying with docker

-Docker latest version needed to run this.

-How to use docker in Mac: https://docs.docker.com/installation/mac/

-How to use docker in Windows: https://docs.docker.com/installation/windows/
+A recent version of Docker is needed to run the following.
+You can install Docker in many operating operating systems, including [OS X](https://docs.docker.com/installation/mac/) and [Windows](https://docs.docker.com/installation/windows/).

-Use the script launch-docker-env.sh in the root of the project to launch the enviroment.
+Use the script `launch-docker-env.sh` in the root of the project to launch the enviroment.
 This will:

-* Build a new image quienmanda-app with Ruby on rails 2.0
+* Build a new image `quienmanda-app with Ruby 2.0 and Ruby on Rails 4.0.
-* Launch a docker container with postgresql called quienmanda-db
+* Launch a PostgreSQL docker container named `quienmanda-db`.
-* Then populate the database
+* Populate the database.
-* And launch finally a container running the actual app from the code in your computer, called quienmanda-app
+* And launch finally a container running the actual app from the code in your computer, called `quienmanda-app`.

-Warning: The db container will continue running in the background after we finish the script.
+Warning: The database container will continue running in the background after we finish the script.
+In order to stop it and delete it, run:

-Run:

-    "docker stop quienmanda-db && docker rm quienmanda-db"
+    $ docker stop quienmanda-db && docker rm quienmanda-db

-to remove it